BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 }
 ```

-On the browser side Javascript program could look something like this:
+On the browser side Javascript program could look something like example09.html:

 ```HTML
 <html>